Financial Sense Will Ensure Your Long-Term Care

 Leverage Life Insurance

 A living benefit program may solve some or all of your problems.
 This is a loan secured solely by your insurance policy.
 Regardless of your credit history that allows you to recuperate up to 50 percent of your policy’s death benefit, which must be at least $100,000, while the rest of your family remains covered.
-The money can then be used to pay for a variety of health expenses including assisted living and nursing homes.
+This leaves the money available to pay for a variety of health expenses including assisted living and nursing homes.

 Get a Reverse Mortgage